Horse management the way nature intended

 Horse is a herd animal.
 They are meant to live in herds, where they have the company of other animals of the same species.
 Herd means friends, but it also means safety for a horse.
 So when you plan your horse management, you should make a herd life a priority.

-A horse living alone can get stressed, it might not sleep properly (skipping the all-important REM sleep), and it can develop a multitude of other health issues, that could be avoided if the horse was provided friends.
+A horse living alone is stressed, it might not sleep properly (skipping the all-important REM sleep), and it can develop a multitude of other health issues, that could be avoided if the horse was provided friends.

 Forage

 Horses are grazing animals.
-They only sleep a few short hours in any 24 hour period, and the rest of the time is spent mainly on sourcing food and water.
+They only sleep for a few short hours in any 24 hour period, and the rest of the time is spent mainly on sourcing food and water, and maintaining herd relationships.
 When you review your horse management practices, make sure that your horse has access to good quality forage all around the clock.

 Freedom

 Horses are prey animals.
 This means that, in order to feel safe, they need to be able to move.
 Think about the horse’s natural habitat: wild horses live in vast open spaces, where they can see predators from miles away, and they have room to run.
+They are designed to travel for their food and water.
 This is the type of environment where a horse feels at its safest.
 Not in a stable, not in a small turnout pen.

 How can you improve your horse management practices?